Drug and Alcohol Addiction in Rio Rancho, NM

 Other commonly abused drugs in the state include marijuana and other narcotics.

-What Is a Drug Rehab Center?
+What Does a Drug Rehab Rio Rancho Program Offer?

 Drug rehabilitation centers are facilities that help treat substance abuse disorders (SUD).
 Some people abuse only illegal drugs like heroin, while others also take legal prescription painkillers.

-Drug rehab includes assessment, treatment, counseling, and education.
+Drug rehab at Icarus includes assessment, treatment, counseling, and education.
 Drug addiction and dual diagnoses are treatable through comprehensive rehabilitation programs.
 Medical detox is crucial to any rehabilitation program, as it helps mitigate uncomfortable withdrawal symptoms and lowers the likelihood of relapse.

-Drug treatment facilities in Rio Rancho, New Mexico, offer a wide range of treatment options and amenities to meet your unique needs.
+Our drug treatment facilities in Rio Rancho, New Mexico, offer a wide range of treatment options and amenities to meet your unique needs.

 The Four Stages of Addiction Recovery